 - 4 organic carrots – scrubbed and diced

-- Soak the peas overnight and for 24 hours is possible.
-The longer they're soaked, the quicker they will take to cook.
+- Soak the peas overnight and for 24 hours if possible.
+The longer they’re soaked, the quicker they will take to cook.

 - Wash well.
 Cover with water.
 Bring to the boil then simmer for an hour or so until tender.
 They can also be cooked in a slow cooker or pressure cooker.

 - Fry the onions, carrots and garlic in the oil over a moderate heat for about ten minutes, stirring occasionally.

 - Add the spices and fry for a few seconds.
 Add the tomatoes and salt and simmer for a further ten minutes or so.
 Add the peas and simmer for a few more minutes.
 Serve with rice or flatbreads.